civitaspo/fluent-plugin-cat-sweep/README.md

   keys xpath,access_time,label,payload

   # Required. process files that are older than this parameter(seconds).
-  # [WARNING!!]: this plugin move or remove files even if the files open,
+  # [WARNING!!]: this plugin moves or removes files even if the files are still open.
-  # so this parameter is set as seconds that the application close files definitely.
+  # make sure to set this parameter for seconds that the application closes files definitely.
   waiting_seconds 60

   # Optional. default is file.cat_sweep
   tag test.input

-  # Optional. processing files is renamed with this suffix. default is .processing
+  # Optional. processing files are renamed with this suffix. default is .processing
   processing_file_suffix .processing

-  # Optional. error files is renamed with this suffix. default is .error
+  # Optional. error files are renamed with this suffix. default is .error
   error_file_suffix .err

   # Optional. line terminater. default is "\n"
   line_terminated_by ,

-  # Optional. max bytes oneline can has. default 536870912 (512MB)
+  # Optional. max bytes oneline can have. default 536870912 (512MB)
   oneline_max_bytes 128000

-  # Optional. processed files are move to this directory.
+  # Optional. processed files are moved to this directory.
   # default '/tmp'
   move_to /tmp/test_processed

-  # Optional. this parameter indicated, `move_to` is ignored.
+  # Optional. if this parameter is specified, `move_to` option is ignored.
-  # files that is processed are removed.
+  # processed files are removed instead of being moved to `move_to` directory.
   # default is false.
   remove_after_processing true